 In 2017 648 people lost their lives in Colorado due to car wrecks, and thousands more were injured or impaired as a result of an accident.
 That adds up to more than ten thousand auto accident claims a year filed in the state of Colorado looking to seek compensation for damages and losses.

 Chances are you or someone you know was involved in a car accident of varying severities.
 Even the most simple rear-end accident can involve numerous hoops to jump through and red tape to cut — insurance companies are notoriously stingy when it comes to paying out compensation to car wreck victims in Colorado

-The Colorado Springs Car Accident Lawyers at Springs Law Group deal with all types of car accidents around Colorado Springs and Pueblo.
-Read for yourself what all a car accident entails before you call 719-299-5777for a free consultation today on your claim.
+The Colorado Springs Car Accident Lawyers at Springs Law Group deal with all types of car accidents around Colorado Springs.
+Read for yourself what all a car accident entails before you call 719-299-5777 for a free consultation today on your claim.

 From January 1, 2018, through June 22, 2018, the Colorado Springs Police Department (CSPD) has investigated 23 fatal traffic collisions in Colorado Springs.

 Of the 14 automobile fatalities, seatbelts were used in 9 of them.
 Of the 5 fatalities where seatbelts were not used, 4 of them were ejected from their vehicles.